HMS75/Movie_Rating_Analysis/README.md

 ## Movie_Rating_Analysis
-A movie rating analysis that identifies trends amongst a dataset of 5000 movies.

 A data analysis project that explores and visualizes trends in movie ratings using a dataset of 5000+ movies.
 This project leverages Python libraries to analyze metrics such as average ratings, popularity, genres, etc.